 Leading Across Cultures

 *DEPT-OS 100 (-OS 300) is the default designation to identify courses recorded as 100-level (300-level) undistributed credit that can count in total hours toward graduation and may be able to satisfy major, minor, or distributional requirements with the approval of the participant's school.

 General Education Requirement: This program will satisfy the International Experience option of the World Languages & Cultures general education requirements.

 If you have any questions about how Barcelona courses fit into your degree program, contact Overseas Study.

 Courses cover a great deal of material rapidly.
 Do not let the excitement of Barcelona distract you from your studies.
 Prepare your papers and reports far enough in advance to avoid the last-minute crunch.

 You will be assigned to language classes on the basis of an IES placement test.
 Since IES students come from many different U.S. colleges, each with its own textbooks and class sequence, IES language classes cannot match IU's courses perfectly.
 Nevertheless, every attempt will be made to place you in a level that challenges you sufficiently and does not repeat previous coursework.

-Beginning in 2017, a criminal record check will be required for any internship placement in education and/or work with children, health-related fields, and non-profit organizations.
+A criminal record check is required for any internship placement in education and/or work with children, health-related fields, and non-profit organizations.
 The process to obtain federal clearance is administered by the FBI and can take 12-14 weeks.